fharding1/gemux/README.md

 ### It's Fast...
 Enough.

-`gemux` isn't slow, but it's certainly not fast, either.
+`gemux` isn't slow, and it's not fast either.
 If you're writing an HTTP service you're probably doing a bunch of I/O, so your multiplexer speed is almost totally insignificant.
 Since `gemux` doesn't try to do anything clever to be fast ([the root of all evil](http://wiki.c2.com/?PrematureOptimization)) it's more maintainable than other multiplexers.

 ### Sticks to the Standard